kbamps/TOF_Segmentation/README.md

 ---

 ## Reference
-This work builds upon the methodology described in:
+This work is described in:
 Automated biventricular quantification in patients with repaired tetralogy of Fallot using a 3D deep learning segmentation model
 ***Tilborghs, Sofie et al.***
 Journal of Cardiovascular Magnetic Resonance, Volume 0, Issue 0, 101092.

-Je zei:
-For help and to see all